-- Light panel: a light panel is a light weight light and slim panel which sits atop a table like this one or a box type panel like No products found..
+- Light panel: a light panel is a light weight light and slim panel which sits atop a table like this one or a box type panel like this.
 Light panels are compact and are a great alternative to a full sized light table.
 They can be expensive but a great option if you want a separate panel and prefer not to DIY.

 - DIY light table: a DIY light table is fantastic if you already have a table you can repurpose.
 It saves space and usally works out much less expensive – we decided to go with a DIY light table and used the money we saved to invest in some open ended light table accessories for the playroom!